Nuitka/Nuitka/README.rst

 to be signicantly faster with MinGW64, roughly 20% better score.
 So it is recommended for use over MSVC.
-Using ``clang-cl.exe`` of Clang7 was faster than MSVC, but still significantly slower than MinGW64, and it will be harder to use, so it is not recommened.
+Using ``clang-cl.exe`` of Clang7 was faster than MSVC, but still significantly slower than MinGW64, and it will be harder to use, so it is not recommended.

 On Linux for ``pystone.bin`` the binary produced by ``clang6`` was faster than ``gcc-6.3``, but not by a significant margin.
 Since gcc is more often